clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas.rst

 Kubeflow Multinode benchmarks
 =============================

 The benchmark workload will run in a Kubernetes container.
 We will use Kubeflow and deploy three nodes for this tutorial to show resource management and get sufficient output data for evaluation.

 Kubernetes setup
 ****************

 Follow the instructions in the :ref:`kubernetes` tutorial to get set up on
 |CL|.
-The kubernetes community also has `instructions for creating a cluster`_.
+The kubernetes community also has
+`instructions for creating a cluster`_.

+..
+TODO:  Confirm by review of DnPlas answer to thread of email.

 Kubernetes networking
 *********************